Cogniac Privacy Policy

 • Any member of our corporate group, which means our subsidiaries, our ultimate holding company and its subsidiaries, and our affiliates.

 • Business partners, suppliers, service providers, sub-contractors, and other third parties we use to support our business (such as analytics and search engine providers that assist us with Website improvement and optimization).
-We contractually require these third parties to keep that personal information confidential and use it only for the contracted purposes.
+We contractually require these third parties to keep that personal data confidential and use it only for the contracted purposes.

 • Advertisers and advertising networks that require the data to select and serve relevant ads to you and others.
 We do not disclose data about identifiable individuals to our advertisers, but we may provide them with aggregate information about our users.